pierpaolo28/sapiensLink/README.md

 This project is built with [Django](https://www.djangoproject.com/).

-Run a django project with `python manage.py runserver`
+Run a django project with `python manage.py runserver` from the backend folder.

 You might need to create a local DB and/or superuser credentials to access the admin panel.

-## Make sure to work in your virtualenv
+## Make sure to work in your virtualenv in the backend folder

 If you don't have virtualenv installed use: `pip install virtualenv`.